 \section{Numerical simulations and analysis}

-Monte-Carlo simulations with the standard Metropolis algorithm were used to study a dipolar spin-ice Hamiltonian that includes exchange terms up to third-nearest neighbors:
+Monte-Carlo simulations with the standard single spin-flip Metropolis algorithm were used to study a dipolar spin-ice Hamiltonian that includes exchange terms up to third-nearest neighbors:

-The first term is the dipolar interaction between two spins $i$ and $j$ at a distance $r_{ij}$. $D$ is the dipolar coupling constant and $a$ is the spin nearest-neighbour distance. $D = 1.3224 K$ was determined to higher accuracy from prior work \cite{yavors2008dy}.
-The additional terms account for exchange interactions between first, second and two different third nearest-neighbors, with strengths, $J_1$, $J_2$,$J_3$ and $J_3\prime$ respectively (see Fig. 1 in the main text for the definition of the different $J_i$).
+The first term is the dipolar interaction between two spins $i$ and $j$ at a distance $r_{ij}$. $D$ is the dipolar coupling constant and $a$ is the spin nearest-neighbour distance. $D = 1.3224$~K was determined from prior work~\cite{yavors2008dy}.
+The additional terms account for exchange interactions between first, second and two different third nearest-neighbors, with strengths $J_1$, $J_2$, $J_3$ and $J_3\prime$, respectively (see Fig.~1 in the main text for the definition of the different $J_i$ couplings).

-A cubic box of spins (refer to as supercell) of linear size $L$ nuclear unit cells containing 16 magnetic sites was used for numerical simulations with periodic boundary conditions. $L=4$, corresponding to 1024 spins was found to be adequate to capture the experimentally observed short-range correlations in a range of temperatures from 100 mK to 1 K.
+A cubic box of spins (referred to as supercell), of linear size $L$ nuclear unit cells, containing 16 magnetic sites was used for numerical simulations with periodic boundary conditions. $L=4$, corresponding to 1024 spins was found to be adequate to capture the experimentally observed short-range correlations in a range of temperatures from $100$~mK to $1$~K.

-The numerical simulations were performed at a fixed temperature by previously thermalizing a spin configuration using simulated annealing.
-The Metropolis sampling was done precisely in the same fashion during both thermalization and measurement processes.
-All the spins in the supercell undergo a single attempt of spin-flip in a single simulation step (referred to as MC step).
-During the annealing process the total energy, $E$, is recorded at each MC step and analyzed after every 1000 MC steps.
-The annealing finishes when the absolute final energy difference falls below the averaged moving standard deviation within the 1000 MC step window.
-After this the Metropolis evolution is continued over an averaging period between $10^3$ and $10^5$ MC steps over which samples are taking to calculate the structure factor $S(Q)$ and magnetization $M$.
-The simulations shown in Fig. 3A and 3C are each obtained by averaging over the structure factors over $10^3$ independent MC simulations.